wenjunche/openfin-embed-air/README.md

 # Run the example
 1. start a web server in web directory on localhost:8080

-2. go to lib/ and run OpenFinEmbed.exe
+2. go to lib/ and run OpenFinEmbed.exe.
+If certificate error appears, older version of the app needs to be uninstalled from "Programs and Features".

 # Build the project